Key Takeaways

 How Often to Use Each Mask Type

-Hydrating face masks, like sheet masks and gel formulas, can be used as often as every day as part of your skincare routine.
+Hydrating face masks, like sheet masks and gel formulas, can be used several times a week depending on your skin’s needs and the formula.
 Though some people might reach for them every other day or just a couple of times a week when they want extra hydration.15

 A clarifying product like a mud mask may only be necessary once a week, and targeted masks can be used as needed.
 You don't need to exfoliate every day.
 So, peel-off masks and those with exfoliating ingredients can be used twice a week as part of a balanced skincare routine.13